Alabama

 |

-Ballot return envelopes are printed with an identification statement requiring both the voter’s signature under penalty of election falsification and the voter’s driver’s license number or the last four digits of the voter’s Social Security number.
+Ballot return envelopes are printed with an identification statement requiring both the voter’s signature under penalty of election falsification and the voter’s Ohio driver’s license number or state identification card number or the last four digits of the voter’s Social Security number.
 In lieu of providing either of those numbers, a voter may enclose a copy of an eligible ID.
+The voter must also fill out their address or address confidentiality program number and date of birth on the return envelope.
 Election officials compare the signature on the return envelope with the signature on the voter’s registration form to determine eligibility.
+Election officials also confirm that the other information on the signed statement matches the information in the statewide voter registration database.

 |